Helping Injured Workers in Rhode Island and Massachusetts

 In these cases, we can file a separate personal injury or wrongful death lawsuit against the negligent third party.
 Any damages you receive are in addition to your workers' comp benefits.
 In catastrophic injury and wrongful death cases, third-party compensation can be crucial to a family's well-being.

-Why You Need an Attorney for Your Workers’ Comp Claim
+Do I Need an Attorney for a Workers' Comp Claim?

 The available workers' compensation benefits in Rhode Island and Massachusetts are governed by statute.
-These laws are very specific and detailed, and it is important that you understand what you are entitled to so you receive all of the benefits you deserve.
-That is why retaining experienced legal counsel is so important.
+These laws are very specific and detailed, and it is important that you understand what you are entitled to so you receive all the benefits you deserve.
+Thus, while many injured employees may find it appealing to represent themselves, retaining experienced legal counsel often makes the difference between a denied claim and a successful one.

-Discuss your workplace accident with an experienced workers' compensation attorney in Rhode Island.
-Call (888) 281-3100 to get started with a free consultation.
+Discuss your workplace accident with a Rhode Island workers' compensation attorney.
+Call 401-841-5300 or contact us online to get started with a free consultation.